Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 There’s plenty of room to spread out – 2,385 square feet of indoor-outdoor space, to be exact.
 Take in the sunset from your heated rooftop pool or the nearby beach.

-Although this 5-star resort has 162 villas and suites, the overwater lagoon villas were designed with privacy in mind, so you’ll have to go out of your way to run into another guest.
+Of all the villas and suites at this 5-star resort, the overwater lagoon villas are the most private – you’ll really have to go out of your way to run into another guest.

 And even though it may be difficult to leave your floating palace, make a little time to explore the Tulum Ruins, about 1½ hours away.
 Or to hit the nightlife in Playa del Carmen.